ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

 ```

 While writing shell scripts such "ternary operators" are an idiom, because Bash
 commands returns a non-zero value in case of failure.
-So this would be
+This would be
-preferred over use of if-else constructs in Bash.
+preferred over use of if-else constructs in Bash, which I are complicated
+in getting the syntax right.

 ```sh
 mkdir -p build